IliaZenkov/DCGAN-Rectangular-GANHacks2/README.md

 # Advanced Rectangular DCGAN
 An in-depth look at DCGANs, the motivation behind them, and a highly detailed overview of the optimization techniques and tricks necessary to stabilize training between a Generator/Discriminator pair.
+I stray from the common path and try to generate sort-of-HD CelebA images in their original, rectangular, 5:4 aspect ratio at 157x128.

 ## [See Notebook with Exaplantions](https://nbviewer.jupyter.org/github/IliaZenkov/DCGAN-advanced-rectangle/blob/main/notebooks/Advanced_Rectangle_DCGAN.ipynb)
 ## [Play with it in Google Colab](https://colab.research.google.com/drive/1x2YM4UELhQtiutyYEkIb1cKlV5KZXPpd?usp=sharing)